mr-tea79/theplanet/README.md

 This project was created in Visual Studio 2019.

 Images used in making the scenes were to the best of my knowledge all from google images free to use searches.

+# Current known problems that I have yet to overcome

+Keeping text on the screen long enough for the player to see it.